chriscapisce/iptables-personal-blacklists/README.md

 # iptables-personal-blacklists

-I have two kinds of blacklists for IPtables within HestiaCP.
+I have two types or resources for IPtables blacklists within HestiaCP.

 #### 1. Local blacklists based on a .sh script.
 The files are hosted locally on the server.